Vinz000/Domination/README.md

 # Domination
+Created in my first year as part of COMP10050-Software Engineering 1

-A C implementation of the boardgame 'Domination' using the ncurses library.
+C implementation of the boardgame 'Domination' using the ncurses library.

 ### Tools
 - C